 What is the Project Literacy Lab?

-The Project Literacy Lab is launching its inaugural program in July of 2016 in a location just outside of San Francisco.
-Throughout the program, we will align 16 ventures with world-class mentorship, strategic financing, and access to a global network of support.
+The Project Literacy Lab launched its inaugural program in July of 2016 in a location just outside of San Francisco.
+Throughout the program, we worked to align 16 ventures with world-class mentorship, strategic financing, and access to a global network of support.
 The ultimate aim of the Project Literacy Lab is to rapidly scale up the benefit these ventures are can bring to ensuring universal literacy worldwide.

 Why are you creating this in the first place?